Tank Types – Think Brewery Tanks, Think YoLong Brewtech!

 - Bottom valve

 Cold Liquor Tanks / Hot Liquor Tanks: It’s important a brewery’s hot and cold liquor tanks are correctly sized to support the system.
 Hot and cold liquor tank integration allows the brewer to recirculate, heat, or deliver contents without leaving the brewhouse platform.
-Especially effective when supported by semi or fully automated system that will have liquor tanks at the correct temperature when required.
+Especially effective when supported by semi or fully automated systems that will have liquor tanks at the correct temperature when required.

 YoLong has been the premiere tank manufacturer and engineer for over 15 years.
 If you have a tank enquiry or need more information, please contact our friendly team.